pixelspark/catena/Implementation.md

 # Implementation notes

+## Database structure

+Catena provides an ordinary SQL database.
+The following system tables are defined:

+* _info_: holds information about the current block hash and index.
+When a block transaction is executed, this contains information on the *last* block processed (i.e. not the block the transaction is part of)
+* _blocks_: holds an archive of all blocks in the chain.
+* _grants_: holds information about database privileges (see 'authentication' below).

+Only the _grants_ table is 'on chain' (that is, the CREATE statement for it is included in the blockchain).
+The other tables are created by the client at initialization time (or can be 'virtual' depending on implementation).

 ## Authentication

 Catena uses Ed25519 key pairs for authentication.
-A transaction contains an 'invoker' field which holds the public key of the invoker of the query (in future versions, this will be used to determine whether a user has the required privileges).
+A transaction contains an 'invoker' field which holds the public key of the invoker of the query.
+The transactions signature needs to validate for the public key of the invoker.

+### Privileges

+Before a transaction is executed, the query parser determines the privileges required for the query.
+Currently, the followjng kinds of privileges are recognized:

+* "create" (CREATE TABLE)
+* "delete" (DELETE FROM)
+* "drop" (DROP TABLE)
+* "insert" (INSERT INTO)

+Privileges are checked against a grants table.
+The grants table has three columns:
+* "user": the public key of the user that is allowed the privilege
+* "kind": the privilege kind (one of the above strings)
+* "table": the table to which the privilege applies.
+NULL if the privilege applies to all tables.

+Note: associated privileges are *not* automatically removed when references tables are dropped.

+The "table" parameter for a grant can be "grants", in which case the user can perform the indicated operation on the grants table (use wisely).
+Regardless of the grants table, other special tables (such as _info_ and _blocks_ are never writable).

+A transaction can execute if the required privileges exist after processing of the block previous to the one it is part of.
+A transaction hence cannot depend on privileges created in the same block.
+When a transaction cannot execute due to missing privileges, it is simply ignored.

-## Genesis block
+## Genesis blocks

+In Catena, two blocks are 'special':

-The genesis block in Catena is 'special' in the sense that instead of transactions, it contains a special 'seed string'.
+* The genesis block (block #0) in Catena is 'special' in the sense that instead of transactions, it contains a special 'seed string'.
 The block is deterministically mined (starting from nonce=0) so that a given seed string and difficulty will lead to a specific genesis block and signature.
+* The configuration block (block #1) is special because unlike the other blocks, it does not check grants before executing transactions.
+This block is actually required to contain the transactions that set up the grants table.

+## Transaction playback

+When a node receives a valid block, it appends it to a queue.
+When the queue grows beyond a preset size, the oldest block in the queue is persisted on disk.
+When the chain needs to be spliced and the splice happens inside the queue, the client can perform this splice efficiently.
+If the splice happens in a block older than the oldest block in the queue, the client needs to replay the full set of transactions from block #0 to the splice point.

+All read queries (sent over the Postgres wire protocol) execute in a 'hypothetical' transaction - this is a transaction that is started before the query and in which the queued block transactions have been executed already.
+The transaction is automatically rolled back after the query is finished, such that the changes from the queued blocks are not persisted to disk.

 ## Protocol